zaczap/bios201/Workshop1/README.md

 So let's run the actual command:

 	cutadapt -q 10 --minimum-length 30 -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC  -A AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT -o NA12878_R1.qc.trimmed.fastq -p NA12878_R2.qc.trimmed.fastq NA12878_R1.fastq NA12878_R2.fastq

+:question: **How many read pairs were there before/after trimming?**

 Now we've removed adapters and trimmed low quality bases; we've also filtered out very short reads which would probably not align to the genome anyway.